arangodb/arangojs/README.md

 # API

-All asynchronous functions take node-style callback functions with the following arguments:
+All asynchronous functions take node-style callback functions (or "errbacks") with the following arguments:

 * *err*: an *Error* object if an error occurred, or *null* if no error occurred.
-* *result*: the function's result (if no error occurred).
+* *result*: the function's result (if applicable).

-If the server-side ArangoDB API returned an error, *err* will be an instance of *ArangoError*.
+For expected API errors, *err* will be an instance of *ArangoError*.

 ## Database API